Brightify/Fetcher/README.md

 }
 ```

 `CompositeErrorHandler` allows composition of multiple `ErrorHandler`.
-Only the first `ErrorHandler` that can resolve the error is used to actually resolve the error.
+Only the first `ErrorHandler`, that can resolve the error is used to actually resolve the error.

 #### Implementations